Table of Contents

 What if I am sexually harassed by a co-worker or a student but we are off-campus?

 It is possible for off-campus conduct between Manchester colleagues and/or students to contribute to a hostile working or academic environment, or to constitute quid pro quo sexual harassment in violation of University's policy.
 You may file a complaint regarding such behavior and the University will investigate it to the fullest extent possible.
-Please seek help Counseling Services Office, Student Development, or the Title IX Coordinator or deputy coordinators if you are subjected to unwelcome conduct of a sexual nature either off-campus or on-campus.
+Please seek help by contacting the Counseling Services Office, Student Experience Center , or the Title IX Coordinator or deputy coordinators if you are subjected to unwelcome conduct of a sexual nature either off-campus or on-campus.

 What if I witness inappropriate conduct, or someone else tells me about it?

 Anyone who witnesses inappropriate comments or conduct, even if it is directed at someone else, can still feel uncomfortable and is encouraged to report it.
-Moreover, under the University’s Sexual Misconduct policy and HR policies, all faculty and staff who become aware of or suspect sexual misconduct are required to report it to Human Resources or the Title IX Coordinator or deputy coordinator.
-If a non-employee witness’s conduct that the person believes might be sexual harassment, the person is encouraged to contact Human Resources or the Title IX Coordinator or deputy coordinators.
-If you are an employee, you are also obligated to seek advice and help if you witness conduct that may violate the University's additional harassment policies, such as the prohibition on racial or religious harassment.
+Moreover, under the University’s Sexual Misconduct policy and HR policies, all faculty and staff who become aware of or suspect sexual misconduct are required to report it to Human Resources or the Title IX Coordinator or deputy coordinator (with the exception of the Campus Pastor, University Nurse , and Counselors).
+If a non-employee witnesses conduct that the person believes might be sexual harassment, the person is encouraged to contact Human Resources or the Title IX Coordinator or deputy coordinators.
+If you are an employee, you are also obligated to report any conduct you witness that may violate the University's additional harassment policies, such as the prohibition on racial or religious harassment.

 What do I do if I have been accused of Sexual Misconduct?